Exploring Deep Models for Practical Gait Recognition: Related Works

 \section{Related Works}

 According to the classical taxonomy, gait recognition methods can be broadly divided into model-based and appearance-based categories.
-The former typically takes the estimated underlying structure of the human body, such as 2D/3D pose~\cite{8765346,martinez2017simple} and SMPL model~\cite{loper2015smpl}, as input, while the latter tends to extract the gait features from silhouettes directly.
-While model-based methods~\cite{liao2020model,li2020end} are theoretically robust to real-world factors, such as dressing and carrying, it is challenging to accurately estimate body posture characteristics from low-resolution videos.
-Therefore, appearance-based methods, which are relatively suitable for practical usage, have become the most commonly used approach in the literature.
-This section will discuss these methods from three perspectives: deep spatial, temporal, and transformer approaches for gait feature extraction.
+The former typically takes the estimated underlying structure of the human body, such as 2D/3D pose~\cite{liao2020model} and SMPL model~\cite{li2020end}, as input, while the latter tends to extract the gait features from silhouettes directly.
+We concentrate on the latter one thanks to its relatively superior performance.
+The brief literature review is carried out from aspects of deep spatial, temporal, and transformer approaches for gait description.

-\textbf{Deep Spatial Feature Extraction.} Wu \textit{et al.}~\cite{wu2016comprehensive} were among the pioneering researchers to introduce deep neural networks into gait recognition.
-Thereafter, Chao \textit{et al.}~\cite{chao2019gaitset} adopted a part-based model for human body description, which is still widely used today.
-Fan \textit{et al.}~\cite{fan2020gaitpart} suggested that the recognition models should focus on more local details and presented FConv Layer.
-Lin \textit{et al.}~\cite{lin2021gait} highlighted the importance of combining spatially local and global features for discriminative gait pattern description.
-Zheng \textit{et al.}~\cite{zheng2022gait} leveraged human mesh to access 3D geometric information for enhanced posture representation.
-Dou \textit{et al.}~\cite{dou2022metagait} devised a sophisticated attention module to facilitate the learning of spatiotemporal gait features.
-These works typically employ stacked layers with a maximum depth of ten to capture the subtle identity characteristics against massive complexities in real-world scenes, such as varying viewpoints, dress changes, bag carrying, and intractable occlusion.
-Despite achieving notable success in the classical indoor gait datasets, \textit{i.e.}, CASIA-B~\cite{yu2006framework} and OU-MVLP~\cite{takemura2018multi}, these representative methods often suffer from a significant performance degradation on the challenging outdoor gait datasets~\cite{fan2022opengait}.
-This phenomenon stimulates the necessity to rethink deep gait models' design principles for applications.
+\textbf{Deep spatial feature extraction.} Wu~\textit{et al.}~\cite{wu2016comprehensive} were among the pioneering researchers to introduce deep networks for gait recognition.
+Thereafter, Chao~\textit{et al.}~\cite{chao2019gaitset} adopted a part-based model for human body description, which is still widely used today.
+Fan~\textit{et al.}~\cite{fan2020gaitpart} suggested that gait models should focus on more local details and present the FConv layer.
+Lin~\textit{et al.}~\cite{lin2021gait} highlighted the importance of combining spatially local and global features for discriminative gait pattern extraction.
+Fan~\textit{et al.}~\cite{Fan_2023_CVPR} deeply reviewed some of the above methods and further proposed a simple yet strong baseline model termed GaitBase.
+Despite achieving notable success, these representative methods have not produced competitive performances on the emerging real-world gait datasets, in contrast to the achievements seen on previous constrained gait datasets.
+This paper considers that the root of this problem lies in the stereotypical reliance on shallow gait models.